All Episodes

 This is not a nationwide thing.

-Fifty-seven, fifty-eight million voters voted against Obama.
+57, 58 million voters voted against Obama.

-They are making this look like it's a grounds where they're creating this image that people say, Oh, I've got to be part of this.
+They are making this look like it's a grounds where they're creating this image that people say, oh, I've got to be part of this.

-They were part of the Obama campaign, the drive-by's were.
+They were part of the Obama campaign.

-They are part of the president elect staff, and they will be part of his administration.
+They are part of the president-elect staff, and they will be part of his administration.

 Make no bones.

-Kansas City Starr laying off more people.
+That is Kansas City Star laying off more people.

-A couple other newspapers laying off people.
+A couple of their newspapers laying off people.

 No, they'll end up somewhere in the administration.